 What are the advantages of Wix eCommerce?

-• Wix is quick and easy to install, especially if you use its artificial intelligence process called Wix ADI (Artificial Design Intelligence).
+- Wix is quick and easy to install, especially if you use its artificial intelligence process called Wix ADI (Artificial Design Intelligence).
 It will take care of setting up your custom website, with custom text and images.

-• Wix takes care of the hosting of your website, its updates, its security, etc.
+- Wix takes care of the hosting of your website, its updates, its security, etc.

-• Wix is very easy to use, especially thanks to its visual drag and drop interface.
+- Wix is very easy to use, especially thanks to its visual drag-and-drop interface.

-• You can sell physical and digital products with Wix eCommerce.
+- You can sell physical and digital products with Wix eCommerce.

-• A relatively large offer of templates (more than 500), if you compare it to other hosted solutions.
+- A relatively large offer of templates (more than 500), if you compare it to other hosted solutions.

-• Possibility to create subscriptions to receive regular payments.
+- Option to create subscriptions to receive regular payments.

 How much does Wix cost?